As you work through your first release, here's a few common questions, best practices, and handy solutions.

 What's the difference between an epic and a release?
 When should I use each?

-Zenhub Epics are a theme of work that contain subtasks required to complete the larger goal.
+Zenhub Epics are a theme of work that contain Issues required to complete the larger goal.
 Epics contain issues related in subject, and the scope is flexible.
 Issues can be added or removed as teams discover more about the project or larger story being completed.
 Epics are a great way to visualize in list format how a grouping of tasks are progressing across your workflow.

 Whereas releases can be considered as much larger objectives, goals, or projects being worked on that span multiple sprints, perhaps across multiple teams, and touch multiple areas of work.
 Tracking your Q2 goals?
 Use a release.
 Have a major feature launch that contains 5 or 6 large user stories (which are broken down by epics, with individual tasks to complete these stories in issues)?
 A great time to create a release!